dennisss/dacha/pkg/container/README.md

 - `Container`: Set of processes running inside of an isolated environment (using Linux cgroups, namespaces, chroot, etc.).
-    - Individual `Container` instances will usually be identified by ramdom uuids and will be treated as ephemeral: if a task ever crashes and needs to be restarted, it will be assigned a fresh new container.
+    - Individual `Container` instances will usually be identified by ramdom uuids and will be treated as ephemeral: if a `Task` ever crashes and needs to be restarted, it will be assigned a fresh new container.

 - `Node`: A single machine in a `Cluster` which has a fixed resource ceiling for running `Tasks`